Exploring Language Model Generalization in Low-Resource Extractive QA: Dataset Perplexity Background

 \section{Dataset Perplexity Background}

 When training a language model, PPL is used to gauge how well it understands unseen corpora.
 Perplexity can be understood from various points.
 Intuitively, it indicates how \textit{perplexed} or \textit{confused} the model is by the test data.
 In other words, given a sequence of tokens, PPL measures how likely (probable) the model believes it is grammatically and semantically.
-Lower PPL on a corpus indicates a well trained model.
+Lower PPL on a corpus indicates a well-trained model.

 Typically, PPL has been used to describe the performance of causal language models (predicting future tokens given the preceding context).
-However, the definition can just as easily be extended to MLM (BERT) style models\footnote{The HuggingFace library \cite{wolf-etal-2020-transformers} in fact computes the PPL of both model types in the same way: https://huggingface.co/docs/transformers/en/perplexity, https://huggingface.co/learn/nlp-course/en/chapter7/3\#fine-tuning-distilbert-with-accelerate}.
+However, the definition can just as easily be extended to MLM (BERT) style models\footnote{The HuggingFace library \cite{wolf-etal-2020-transformers} computes the PPL of both model types in the same way: \url{https://huggingface.co/docs/transformers/en/perplexity}, \url{https://huggingface.co/learn/nlp-course/en/chapter7/3\#fine-tuning-distilbert-with-accelerate}}.
 Formally, perplexity of a sequence of tokens $X = (x_0 \ldots x_t)$ is given in eq. \eqref{eq:PPL}.
-Accordingly, it computes the average log-probability over the entire sequence of tokens.
+Accordingly, it computes the average log probability over the entire sequence of tokens.
 This value is negated to shift the score to a positive scale and exponentiated for better readability of very small values.